-The following elements are being taken forward for inclusion in the project (subject to acquiring relevant permissions):
+The following elements are being taken forward through the project:

-- Provision of a cycling/walking route between the Brooklands Business Park, Weybridge Railway Station and towards Weybridge town centre.
-A map has been included below to show where the route is proposed.
+- Provision of a cycling and walking route between the Brooklands Business Park, Weybridge Railway Station and towards Weybridge town centre.

-- Improving the pedestrian refuges and changes to improve road safety in the vicinity of Weybridge Railway Station.
+- Improving the pedestrian refuges in the vicinity of Weybridge Railway Station.

-- Seeking to make improvements to and safeguarding access through private roads in Brooklands.
+- Improvements to and safeguarding access through private roads in Brooklands.

 - Providing better public bus facilities (shelters, real-time passenger information, raising kerbs and provision of clearway markings).

 - Improving wayfinding signage in the area to assist with navigation for those travelling on foot or by bike.